roflmaostc/FFTResampling.jl/README.md

 # Acknowledgements
-There is also a discussion on [Discourse](https://discourse.julialang.org/t/sinc-interpolation-based-on-fft/52512) about some of the issues that were encountered during creation of that package..
+There is also a discussion on [Discourse](https://discourse.julialang.org/t/sinc-interpolation-based-on-fft/52512) about some of the issues that were encountered during creation of that package.